Makes; 6 medium muffins

 Cream all the ingredients together and frost the muffins.
 After frosting keep in the refrigerator and bring back to room temperature before eating

-*My mixed spice contains these spices, Cinnamon, nutmeg, clove, allspice, ginger,
+*Mixed spice = Cinnamon, nutmeg, clove, allspice, ginger,

 coriander, mace and cardamom.